damms005/devdb-vscode/README.md

     <a href="https://open-vsx.org/extension/damms005/devdb">Open VSX Registry page</a>
 </p>

 A lightweight VS Code extension that auto-loads your database and provides affordances from your database to aid development and debugging.

 Built with 💖 for developers.

-## Latest Features

-1. New zero-config support: applications running in DDEV
-1. New zero-config support: Adonis (Lucid ORM) - MySQL and PostgreSQL
-1. On-click reconnection

 ## Featured In